miohtama/senorita.plonetool/README.rst

 Security notes
 ==================

-This script plainly accepts any SSH hosts you give it without allowing you manually to check ``known_hosts`` fingerprints.
+When migrating sites, ``plonetool`` plainly accepts any SSH hosts you give it without allowing you manually to check ``known_hosts`` fingerprints.
 Please check all host fingerprints before using the script.

 Requirements for Plone site to co-operate
 ========================================================

+Currently the script does not allow other file system layouts besides /srv/plone, but supporting them is easy to add.

+Currently only ``/srv/plone/python`` Python set-ups are supported.

 Your Plone buildout installation must come with functionality ``plonectl`` command provided by `plone.recipe.unifiedinstaller buildout recipe <http://pypi.python.org/pypi/plone.recipe.unifiedinstaller/>`_.